SolidRusT/srt-8192/docs/TurnSystem_Explanation.md

 - **Solution**: The AI is given a fixed time to process its decisions, using **parallel computation** when necessary to determine optimal actions without delaying the player's experience.

 ## Conclusion
 The turn-based system in 8192 is designed to provide a balanced, engaging, and strategic experience for players.
 By breaking down each turn into structured phases, players have time to consider their moves, while the AI remains adaptable to keep the game challenging.
+The updated timing structure, with **73.828-second game cycles** extending across a **two-week period**, ensures synchronization without downtime, creating a seamless gameplay experience.
 Understanding these turn mechanics is essential for making modifications, adding new game features, and ensuring an optimal gameplay experience.

 For more detailed information on specific turn actions and their implementation, please refer to the **Turn Actions Implementation Guide** located in the `/docs` directory.